juhele/opengeodata/ERS_-_European_Radiometric_and_Spectrometry_format/readme.md

 2 demo datasets (Italy and Peru)

 - "source" data in CSV and OGC GeoPackage formats
-- ERS 1.0 data - 2 files in each package, first is ERS 1.0 without spectra, second also includes 256 channel raw spectra
+- ERS 1.0 data - 2 files in each package, first is ERS 1.0 without spectra, second also includes 256 channel raw gamma spectra measured with high volume NaI(Tl) scintillation detector carried in a helicopter

 Color styling information